logiquants/Logiquants-Website/content/blog/3-15-22-oil-gas-and-cpg-analysis-copy-copy.md

 #### Final Points on Qtrade:

-* No minimum amount required to open an account
+* No minimum amount is required to open an account
-* asafaf
+* Asafa

 ### Pick #2: TD Direct Investing